-As a part of the Federal Lands to Parks Program, the county did not need to purchase the land, but is responsible for environmental remediation on the site before it is fully acquired from the federal government.
-Remediation, which is expected to be finished in 2016, will be completed by Carl Bolander and Sons.
+As a part of the Federal Lands to Parks Program, the county did not need to purchase the land, but was responsible for environmental remediation on the site before being fully acquired from the federal government.
+Remediation was completed by Carl Bolander and Sons.

 The Metropolitan Council awarded the county a $1.7 million grant for remediation work in October 2015, and the Ramsey County Board of Commissioners allocated $716,000 to complete the necessary remediation efforts as well as remove building structures, fencing, railroad tracks, and utility poles.